-Available to music production and engineering majors, the audio post-production minor builds on the skills and creativity gained in the music production and engineering major to equip students for the wide range of professional and creative opportunities in the field of audio post-production.
+Available to music production and engineering majors, the audio post-production specialization builds on the skills and creativity gained in the music production and engineering major to equip students for the wide range of professional and creative opportunities in the field of audio post-production.
 In a five-course program spanning three semesters, students learn the history of film as an art form; the historical development of synchronized sound; modern workflows in audio post-production; the use of up-to-the-minute technology in restoring, cleaning, and enhancing recorded dialog; the gathering, creation, editorial enhancement, synthesis, refining, and mixing of sound effects, Foley, and backgrounds; music production in visual media; and surround sound mixing of completed soundtracks.
 In the process of covering these topics, students will acquire advanced skills in DAW editing, project and data management, and in-depth collaboration and interaction with colleagues.

 - synthesize the history, terminology, procedures, workflows, and creative implications of professionally-produced audio in film, television, video games and other multimedia formats;